 Myth: “I don’t have time to travel around the world!”

 We reckon that if you think it’s worthwhile, you’ll make the time.
 That’s how everything in life is, and travel is no exception.
 You can make your RTW trip as long or as short as you want.
 There is no magic schedule.
-Yes, we know travelers who take 6 months or a year for their trip, but we also know many people who take a month or two and have an amazing trip.
+Yes, we know travelers who take 6 months or a year or more for their trip, but we also know many people who take a month or two and have an amazing trip.
 You can hit major cities and destinations all over the world in as little as a month.
 Time is as much of a factor as you make it.
 To look at it another way, a job or career might last 30-odd years, but the experiences gained from some time spent outside your comfort zone will last a lifetime.
 As Mahatma Gandhi said, “There is more to life than increasing its speed.”

 We know there are certain countries and cultures who embrace long term, RTW travel and those who don’t.
 If you’re in one of those countries that doesn’t typically embrace this type of travel, you’re not out of luck.
 While the United States isn’t leading the charge in RTW travel, it is at least (finally) being talked about, discussed, and realized as a viable option for people in the middle of their careers.
 Organizations like Meet, Plan, Go! encourage taking career breaks and sabbaticals, and their goal is to see a career break on every resume.

 You may think you don’t have any options, but you do.
-You can ask for unpaid leave from your job (and in this down economy, you may be surprised that your employer might grant it – that means one less layoff).
+You can ask for unpaid leave from your job (and in this still down economy, you may be surprised that your employer might grant it – that means one less layoff).
 If you hate your job or career and have always pondered a change, take this opportunity to do it.
 What better way to reassess your life than by taking time to travel the world?
 Who knows, you may find a long lost passion you forgot you had.
 Or you may fall in love with a new career or job opportunity along the way.
 People seem to make time for things they are passionate about, and if you’re passionate about RTW travel, then make it your top priority and find the time.

 Back to Top